 With the information in these documents, prospective buyers normally attempt to value the business based on the information they have available to them (which is incomplete).
 At this point, the prospective buyer is interested in a potential deal and prepared to buy the business for sale.
 However, the seller still has asymmetric understanding of their business compared to the seller.
 The seller really only knows what they’ve learned through these documents.
 Before a final deal is made, the buyer and seller will negotiate on a price and the terms of the deal, and the buyer will conduct due diligence.
 Due diligence is the process where the prospective buyer goes to the target business and observes operations.
 They attempt to learn as much about the business they are buying as possible during this phase.
 You can learn more about the due diligence process here.
 If the prospective buyers are satisfied with what they learn in the due diligence process, then they move forward and close on the deal.

 Before we can get to this point, we have the negotiation phase of the M&A process.
-This is where the indication of intent comes into play.
+This is where the indication of interest comes into play.
 After the seller reviews the teaser and CIM and attempts to value the business based on the financials they have, they will approach the seller about a potential deal.
 The way they typically start this process is by drafting a formal letter to the seller outlining an initial offer.
 This letter, called an indication of interest, is a non-binding document, used as a starting point for negotiations.
 In these negotiations, the buyer and seller will agree on a price and the terms of the deal—pending due diligence.
 From here, the buyer will draft another letter to the seller, called a letter of intent (LOI).
-This letter of intent is also a non-binding agreement.
+The letter of intent is a partially-binding document which is for the most part, typically non-binding, except for the fact that it gives the prospective buyer a period of exclusivity with which to conduct their Due Diligence of the business.

 Here, we’ll briefly clarify the difference between letters of intent and indications of interest as these documents are somewhat similar and often confused.